Stay Competitive: How to Create A SaaS Marketing Budget

 Most businesses generate budgets on an annual basis.
 However, some agile software businesses may need to create budgets quarterly.

-Why Do You Need a SaaS Marketing Budget?
+Why Do You Need a B2B SaaS Marketing Budget?

 A SaaS marketing budget is used to plan marketing activities.
 It underpins your SaaS marketing plan.
 Companies generally create an annual budget, which is reviewed and adapted based on the Return On Investment (ROI) from your marketing activities.

-Marketing ROI is a measure of the returns from a campaign.
-Most marketing departments will track returns.
-They will then increase or decrease spending based on the results.
+Marketing ROI measures the returns from a campaign.
+Most marketing departments track returns and then increase or decrease spending based on the results.
 For example, you’d naturally increase spending on paid ads if monthly revenue from this channel was increasing.
 This helps you hit your revenue goals.

 How Much Do SaaS Companies Spend on Marketing?